 Construction of the project within the June 1 - November 30 dredging window is intended to avoid and minimize impacts to listed salmon, steelhead, and sturgeon.
+It may help minimize impacts to longfin smelt as well.
 Any other necessary measures would be determined through formal consultation with National Marine Fisheries Service and U.S. Fish and Wildlife Service, if appropriate.

 Depending on cost, dredged material characteristics, and placement site availability, both project construction and subsequent project maintenance would generate dredged material that would be placed at permitted tidal wetland restoration sites.
-The quality of the material, and availability of sites to accept material at the time of dredging will influence the placement location.
+The quality of the material, and availability of sites to accept material at the time of dredging will influence the placement location choice.

-Cullinan Ranch: Placing the estimated 0.19 mcy volume of cover quality dredged material here would modestly accelerate completion of the site in terms of dredged material needs by about one season, based on the current rate of receipt of dredged material (0.1-0.3 mcy annual).
+Cullinan Ranch: Placing the estimated 0.45 mcy volume of cover quality dredged material here would modestly accelerate completion of the site in terms of dredged material needs by about one season, based on the current rate of receipt of dredged material (0.1-0.3 mcy annually).
 This site is located and designed to specifically benefit the salt marsh harvest mouse in the near term.

 Revegetation would likely begin immediately after breaching, and 5-6 seasons of tidal action is expected to provide the veneer of natural sediment needed to optimize high marsh establishment.
-About 90% of the site is designed for high marsh that would benefit the federally listed salt marsh harvest mouse and Ridgway's rail as well as other high marsh wildlife species, with the other 10% of the area as channels and low marsh providing values to fish and fish-eating wildlife.
-The current upland and seasonal wetland habitat would be replaced by tidal marsh and channels.
+About 90% of the site is designed for high marsh that would benefit the federally listed salt marsh harvest mouse and California clapper rail as well as other high marsh wildlife species.
+The other 10% of the area would be channels and low marsh providing habitat for marsh-affiliated fish and fish-eating wildlife.
+The current plan for Cullinan Ranch is to convert existing upland and seasonal wetland habitat in sites receiving dredge material to tidal marsh and channels.
 Wading birds may be displaced, however, the current value of the site is likely to be limited owing to recent earthwork in preparation of receipt of dredged material from other projects.
-Any displaced wading birds would likely relocate to nearby habitat just west of the site.
+Any displaced wading birds would likely relocate to nearby habitat west of the receiving site.

-Montezuma Wetlands: Placement of the estimated 1.48 mcy volume of dredged material here would substantially contribute to the 4.5 mcy total needed to fill phase II of this project, which has just started, and could accelerate the rate of completion of this phase by 2 years or more.
-This restoration site would have relatively broad benefits, including to marsh wildlife such as salt marsh harvest mice, and native fish including delta smelt.
+Montezuma Wetlands: Placement of the estimated 1.71 mcy volume of dredged material here would substantially contribute to the 4.5 mcy total needed to complete phase II of this project.
+Phase II construction has just started, and sediment made available by the Oakland turning basin project could accelerate completion of Montezuma Wetlands by 2 years or more.
+This restoration site is anticipated to have relatively broad benefits, including to marsh wildlife such as salt marsh harvest mice, and native fish including delta smelt.